How should I prepare for my visit?

-Enough time before assignment is due to make change
+Enough time before the assignment is due to make changes.

 No. The BYU-Idaho Writing Center works with resumes, cover letters, letters of introduction (for student teaching and graduate school applications) as well as creative works.

-No. The Writing Center can work with students to help their assignment meet the guidelines, but the Tutors cannot guarantee and "A".
+No. The Writing Center can work with students to help their assignment meet the guidelines, but the Tutors cannot guarantee an "A".